laravel-ja/ja-docs-8.x/original-en/queues.md

 By default, all finished batches that are more than 24 hours old will be pruned.
 You may use the `hours` option when calling the command to determine how long to retain batch data.
 For example, the following command will delete all batches that finished over 48 hours ago:

     $schedule->command('queue:prune-batches --hours=48')->daily();

+Sometimes, your `jobs_batches` table may accumulate batch records for batches that never completed successfully, such as batches where a job failed and that job was never retried successfully.
+You may instruct the `queue:prune-batches` command to prune these unfinished batch records using the `unfinished` option:

+    $schedule->command('queue:prune-batches --hours=48 --unfinished=72')->daily();

 <a name="queueing-closures"></a>
 ## Queueing Closures